This article contains affiliate links. The owner of this website may earn a commission from qualifying purchases.

 Kyoto has two major Noh performance groups: Kanze (descended from Zeami) and the Kongo troupe.
 Plays are held regularly and are not expensive.
 Try and experience the wonders of this dramatic form at least once: you won’t be disappointed.

 Text by Ian Ropke.
-Ian Ropke is the author of the Historical Dictionary of Osaka and Kyoto, editor of Kyoto Visitors Guide, and director of Your Japan Private Tours.
+Ian Ropke is the author of the Historical Dictionary of Osaka and Kyoto and director of Your Japan Private Tours.
 You can read his previous articles for Deep Kyoto here.

 See also: Takigi Noh (Noh by Firelight)

 the能.com probably has pretty much everything you need to get started with Noh drama…

 A wonderfully concise introduction to Noh.
 I recently attended a lecture -demonstration by the Grandmaster Kanze and then a full performance of his troupe at Lincoln Center, NYC.
 I look forward to seeing more in Kyoto .

 As someone with high beginner level Japanese language skills, it’s hard to imagine enjoying theatre performances (as compared to visual art).